 Florida Industrial Still Hasn’t Run Out of Gas

-JLL's Cody Brais on why the state continues to welcome new businesses and investors.
+JLL's Cody Brais on why the state continues to be a magnet for new businesses and investors.

 Four years after the global pandemic, Florida’s industrial real estate market continues to boom, fueled by a combination of demographic shifts, strong economic fundamentals, limited supply and increasing investment activity.
 The following analysis explores the key factors behind why the Sunshine State’s capital markets show no signs of slowing down.